 Father Monroy considered Quebec, because of his mother’s French heritage, but in 2004 he decided to move to Edmonton instead because of his “immediate” connection with then Archbishop Thomas Collins (now Cardinal Collins, Archbishop of Toronto.)

-Father Monroy served at six Edmonton parishes, including St. Charles in the north end and Sacred Heart, the spiritual home for many indigenous Catholics.
+Father Monroy served at six Edmonton parishes, including St. Charles in the north end, as well as Sacred Heart in Red Deer.
 He was serving as chaplain at the University of Alberta Hospital when he was appointed to St. Benedict Chapel at City Centre Mall in 2011.

 St. Benedict Chapel was opened in its first location on the third floor of the mall in 2005 by Collins, who wanted to bring the “peaceful presence of the Lord to Edmonton’s inner city.”
 It relocated in 2014 to a second-floor spot beside a busy pedway.